hackmcgill/hackerAPI/docs/standards.md

 ### Services files

-Service files are contain functions that interact with external services.
+Service files contain functions that interact with external services.
 The most common service file interacts with mongoose models to find, create, update documents.
 Service files are found in the services folder, and are named `<X>.service.js`.
-Services files are generally called in middleware functions.
+Service files are generally called in middleware functions.
 Below is an example service file:

 ```javascript
 "use strict";